Academic Policy 1405.11

 not vote on any candidate for promotion to a rank higher than the faculty member’s

-for University Professor and Distinguished Professor.
-In any case where a minimum
+Professor and Distinguished Professor.
+In any case where a minimum of three of the

-of three of the unit’s tenured faculty members are not both eligible and intending
+unit’s tenured faculty members are not both eligible and intending to vote on any

-candidate, select and secure one or more eligible members from related disciplines
+and secure one or more eligible members from related disciplines outside of the Unit

-outside of the Unit to serve to evaluate the candidate.
-The number of outside members
+to serve to evaluate the candidate.
+The number of outside members shall not exceed

-vote must be sent to the candidate.
+be sent to the candidate.

 - The candidate’s file of supporting material, outside reviews, the written recommendation